Dr. Julia M Wright

 Biography

-Dr. Julia M. Wright, FRSC, is University Research Professor at Dalhousie University.
-She has served on a number of national committees, including two terms on the Board of Directors for the Federation of the Social Humanities & Social Sciences.
-Her main area of research is 18th- and 19th-c.
+Dr. Julia M. Wright, FRSC, is George Munro Chair in Literature and Rhetoric at Dalhousie University.
+She has served on a number of national Boards (e.g., the Federation of the Social Humanities & Social Sciences, the Council of Canadian Academies, and the Canadian Lung Association) and as President of the Academy of the Arts and Humanities for the Royal Society of Canada (2019-22) and President of the Dalhousie Faculty Association (2019-20), Her main area of research is 18th- and 19th-c.
 Irish literature, particularly in relation to ideas of nationhood, gender, and international relations, which has led her to publish regularly on matters related to university governance.
-She chaired the Royal Society of Canada Working Group on the Future of Higher Education, and has published a number of op-eds on the post-secondary sector.
+She is an interdisciplinary researcher (especially in Health Humanities) who has published widely, including a number of op-eds on higher education and research policy. @juliamwright.bsky.social

 Expertise